 When the preparations for executing the decision to amend Article 370 were on, a political leader silently was inducting many independent elected Panch and Sarpanch of Jammu and Kashmir (J&K) to the Bharatiya Janata Party (BJP) fold.
 He has been active in the political affairs of the State for a long time.
 Shri Ram Madhav, General Secretary of BJP, in a candid conversation with Prafulla Ketkar, Editor, Organiser and Nishant Kr Azad, Senior Correspondent, spoke about the decision, implications and future possibilities.
 Excerpts:

 There is another very big significance to this issue.
-It was Jinnah who propagated the two nation theory which was resulted in the Partition of India; but at another level, it was Sheikh Abdullah who propagated a three nation theory which resulted in terrorism, alienation and violence.
-This decision of the Government has decimated the three nation theory in this country.
-We never agreed with the propagation of the two nation theory; on this particular thing we fought from day one.
+It was Jinnah who propagated the two-nation theory which resulted in the Partition of India, but at another level, it was Sheikh Abdullah who propagated a three-nation theory which resulted in terrorism, alienation and violence.
+This decision of the Government has decimated the three-nation theory in this country.
+We never agreed with the propagation of the two-nation theory; on this particular thing, we fought from day one.

 Our effort will be to try and tell the people that the decision is taken in larger interest of the people.
 What is more important for us is to quickly take steps and see to it that the fruits of development reach to the masses